audgirka/ansible-portal-chart/README.md

 | upstream.backstage.image.registry | Registry to pull the RHDH image from. | string | `quay.io` |
 | upstream.backstage.image.repository | Repository to pull the RHDH image from. | string | `rhdh/rhdh-hub-rhel9` |
 | upstream.backstage.image.repository | RHDH image tag. | string | `1.5` |

+## Contributing

+For contributions to this chart, utilize the production or development environment as needed for testing.

+### Pull Requests

+If you want to submit code changes to this project, here are some guidelines:

+1. **Create a branch - not from a fork.**

+    Our PR test workflows utilize Github secrets, which are only accessible on branches of this repository, not from forks.
+If you receive an error during tests related to Quay authentication, verify that the PR was not opened from a fork.

+2. **Implement your changes**

+    If you make changes to required values that users must update before deployment, document this in the **"Values"** section above.

+3. **Testing and Linting**

+    You can use the `helm lint` command to test if your changes pass the linting check.

+    For "local" testing, try deploying the helm chart with the development and production environments to your own OpenShift cluster.

+4. **Open a pull request**

+    Open a PR to automatically run our test workflows.
+Provide a clear description of the changes, including any Jira tickets or Github issues associated with the work.
+Provide an example of how to test your changes, if relevant.